 Infrastructure projects are highly capital intensive, and as such run the risks of (i) longer development period than planned due to delay in statutory clearances, delayed supply of equipment or non-availability of land, non-availability of skilled manpower, etc., (ii) financial and infrastructural bottlenecks, (iii) execution delay and performance risk, and (iv) cost over-run.
-RInfra is currently developing highways for NHAI and other authorities, sealink, transmission system strengthening, metro rail and airport without significant time and cost overruns provides confidence about the timely completion of these projects.
+RInfra is currently developing highways for NHAI and other authorities, sealink, transmission system strengthening, metro rail and airport projects.
+The past experience of RInfra in implementing projects without significant time and cost overruns provides confidence about the timely completion of these projects.